Our Curriculum Statement of intent

 Our Vocational and Transition Curriculum

 - Our Vocational curriculum is based at our motorvations@hopewell site.
 This is a purpose built centre which has access to a motor vehicle work shop, construction workshop, small kitchen as well as a gym.
-There are also classroom facilities and a specialized reflection and therapy space.
+There are also classroom facilities and a reflection and therapy space.
 Specialist vocational courses offered at motorvations@hopewell are Motor Vehicle Level 1, Construction Level 1.
-The core curriculum on offer includes GCSE or Function Skills in English, mathematics, Science, ICT and Physical Education as well as accredited courses in PSHE and ASDAN –COPE.
+The core curriculum on offer includes GCSE or Function Skills in English, mathematics, Science, Computing and Physical Education as well as accredited courses in PSHE and ASDAN –COPE.

 - Additional options are also offered – these are taught at the school site by specialist staff.

 - The focus of our vocational curriculum is to enable pupils to develop skills and attributes that enable them to transition successfully to either attend college, apprenticeships or the world of work.